benc-uk/touchmidi/docs/guide.md

 </html>
 ```

-All you need to include in the HTML is the bundled JavaScript in the HTML head, this is served from the jsDelivr CDN, e.g. `https://cdn.jsdelivr.net/gh/benc-uk/touchmidi@v2/dist/bundle.js`
+All you need to include in the HTML is the bundled JavaScript in the HTML head, this is served from the jsDelivr CDN, e.g. `https://cdn.jsdelivr.net/gh/benc-uk/touchmidi/dist/bundle.js`

 Note.
-You can specify any version tag (see [releases](../releases)) after the @ or use `@latest` for the version most recently created by CI build (if you're feeling brave).
+You can specify any version tag (see [releases](../releases)) after the touchmidi part, e.g. `touchmidi@v2` or `touchmidi@v2.1.0` or use `touchmidi@latest` for the most recent released build

 ## Control Reference